spencerfolk/rotorpy/README.md

 <p align="center"><img src="/media/ppo_hover_20k.gif" width="32%"/><img src="/media/ppo_hover_600k.gif" width="32%"/><img src="/media/ppo_hover_1000k.gif" width="32%"/></p>

-## Purpose and Scope
+## Purpose and Model Scope
 The original focus of this simulator was on accurately simulating rotary-wing UAV dynamics with added lumped parameter representations of the aerodynamics for course design and exploratory research.
 These aerodynamic effects, listed below, are negligible at hover in still air; however, as relative airspeed increases (e.g. for aggressive maneuvers or in the presence of high winds), they quickly become noticeable and force the student/researcher to reconcile with them.

-As RotorPy continues to grow, the focus is now on building a realistic dynamics simulator that can scale to quickly generate thousands (or even millions) of simulated rotary-wing UAVs for applications in deep learning, reinforcement learning, and Monte Carlo studies on existing (or new!) algorithms in estimation, planning, and control.
+As RotorPy continues to grow, the focus is now on building a sufficiently realistic dynamics simulator that can scale to quickly generate thousands (or even millions) of simulated rotary-wing UAVs as a tool for deep learning, reinforcement learning, and Monte Carlo studies on existing (or new!) algorithms in estimation, planning, and control.

 The engine is designed from the bottom up to be lightweight, easy to install with very limited dependencies or requirements, and interpretable to anyone with basic working knowledge of Python.
-The simulator is intended to gain intuition about UAV dynamics/aerodynamics and learn how to develop control and/or estimation algorithms for rotary wing vehicles subject to aerodynamic wrenches.
+The intent is for users to gain intuition about UAV dynamics/aerodynamics and learn how to develop control and/or estimation algorithms for rotary wing vehicles especially in the presence of aerodynamic wrenches.

 The following aerodynamic effects of interest are within the scope of this model:
 1. **Parasitic Drag** - Drag associated with non-lifting surfaces like the frame.
 This drag is quadratic in airspeed.